Hosahalli

 Hosahali is one of twin-villages Mattur-Hosahali, on the banks of the Tunga River in Karnataka state, southern India.
 It lies in an agricultural region where the main crop is the Areca nut.
-It is known for Sanskrit, Veda, Gamaka (story-telling) and Sangeetha (Carnatic music) Padma Shri awardee HR Keshavamurthy is also from this village.
+It is known for Sanskrit, Veda, Gamaka (storytelling) and Sangeetha (Carnatic music) Padma Shri awardee H. R. Keshava Murthy is also from this village.
 From above, the village appears as a "Paa Ni Pee Tha" (a seat with an extended hand).
 The village is situated a little over 5 km from Shimoga city and around 4 km from Gajanur Tunga Anicut (dam).

 Temples

 The village has several temples or religious sites.